-With thousands-of-years old trails engraved by the Aborigines, to routes blazed by prospectors over 100 years ago, there’s a whole myriad of hiking adventure in the Atherton Tablelands.
+With thousands-of-years old trails engraved by the Aborigines, to routes blazed by prospectors over 100 years ago, there’s a whole myriad of hikes in the Atherton Tablelands.
 You can trek to waterfalls, through heritage listed rainforests, into old mining fields, around crater lakes, or up Queensland’s highest mountain- it literally offers everything but the bathtub.

-Since I’d already taken a couple of walks in the area, on my holiday at Christmas I was keen to traverse deeper into the region to see more unique and remote areas.
+Since I’d already taken a couple of walks in the area, on holiday at Christmas I was keen to traverse deeper into the region to see more unique and remote areas.
 But you won’t even be able to cover a tenth of the hikes on offer here in just a few trips!

 These highlands have long been popular with outdoor hikers and bikers and its beauty is striking.
-Years of intense volcanic activity have moulded a series of spectacular sloping hills, framed by the surrounding rainforest-clad mountain ranges.
+Years of intense volcanic activity have moulded a series of spectacular sloping hills, framed by the surrounding rainforest-clad ranges.

 There’s also a ridiculous number of furry fauna in the area that you might be lucky enough to see on your adventures.